tong/three.hx/README.md

 var scene = new Scene();
 ```

-If you have VSCode installed with Haxe 4, you can remove all the `THREE`'s and the editor will give you feedback about the packages you shoul import
+If you have VSCode installed with Haxe 4, you can remove all the `THREE`'s and the editor will give you feedback about the packages you should import